 Taxation of partnerships in Canada is a popular issue.
-This jurisdiction attracts many entrepreneurs because of its low tax rates and relative ease of doing business.
+This jurisdiction attracts many entrepreneurs because of its low tax rates and relative accessibility of doing business.
 If you need advice on company registration and payment of fees, please contact our specialists at IT-OFFSHORE.

 Payment of fees for limited partnerships

-Opening a partnership in Canada is relevant, because the LP form is not taxable, there are no requirements for the formation and submission of reporting documents and payment of income tax.
+Opening a partnership in Canada is relevant because the LP form is not taxable.
+There are no requirements for the formation and submission of reporting documents and payment of income tax.
 Profits earned by the company come to partners who do not have resident status in Canada.

 Nuances of taxation for Canadian companies